Abubokkor98/dream11-bpl-hub/README.md

       - on clicking choose, player,  if player selected previously then show user an alert and terminate.
       - if the selected player is already 6 then , show an alert and terminate
  - **Change Your Web-Application Title**: change the web application title.
-If it show Vite-react some marks will be deducted.
+If it show Vite-react some marks will be deducted.  ---done

-- **Beautify GitHub Repository **:
+- **Beautify GitHub Repository **: ---done
   Create an attractive `README.md` for your GitHub repository with the following:
   - Name of your project.
   - A brief description.